Color of chemicals: By category

 The vast majority of simple inorganic (e.g. sodium chloride) and organic compounds (e.g. ethanol) are colorless.
 Transition metal compounds are often colored because of transitions of electrons between d-orbitals of different energy. (see Transition metal#Colored compounds).
 Organic compounds tend to be colored when there is extensive conjugation, causing the energy gap between the HOMO and LUMO to decrease, bringing the absorption band from the UV to the visible region.
 Similarly, color is due to the energy absorbed by the compound, when an electron transitions from the HOMO to the LUMO.
 Lycopene is a classic example of a compound with extensive conjugation (11 conjugated double bonds), giving rise to an intense red color (lycopene is responsible for the color of tomatoes).
 Charge-transfer complexes tend to have very intense colors for different reasons.

 Examples

-It is important to note, however, that elemental colors will vary depending on what they are complexed with, often as well as their chemical state.
+However, elemental colors will vary depending on what they are complexed with, often as well as their chemical state.
 An example with vanadium(III); VCl3 has a distinctive reddish hue, whilst V2O3 appears black.